 Closure of the United Faculty of Theology

 The United Faculty of Theology (UFT) was a College of the University of Divinity.
 The UFT concluded operations in December 2014 and the final students to complete awards through the UFT graduated from the University in March 2015.
-The official announcement concerning its closure may be read here.

 Students who were formerly enrolled in the UFT were invited to re-enrol through one of the other Colleges of the University of Divinity.
 This includes the two successor Colleges to the UFT, both located in Parkville, Victoria: